garrandall/popular-music-data/tracks/the-way-she-loves-me-richard-marx.md

 Let me tell you
 'bout the way she loves me
-Ooh, I'm proud to let it show
+Oh I'm proud to let it show
 I'm crazy about the way she loves me
-Ooh, I want the world to know
+Oh I want the world to know
 Yeah, yeah, yeah

 Came close to letting this train pass me by